 (a) The purpose of this Subchapter is to establish the technical standards and corrective action requirements for owners and operators of underground storage tanks.

-(b) The Groundwater Section of the Division of Environmental Management shall administer the underground storage tank program for the State of North Carolina.
+(b) The UST Section of the Division of Waste Management shall administer the underground storage tank program for the State of North Carolina.

-(c) Division staff may conduct inspections as necessary to ensure compliance with this Subchapter.